 In our study, sporulated oocysts with ~90% purity were used. mRNAs which support GO enrichment for DNA replication and quality control might be contributed by the ~10% unsporulated oocysts in culture and would then reflect, e.g., DNA replication taking place during sporulation.
 Two candidate RopKs were in a high abundance oocyst cluster (cluster1 and 5, EfaB_MINUS_720.g57 and EfaB_PLUS_33184.g2393).
-An orthologue of one of these mRNAs in T. gondii is ROP31and in E. tenella ROP23 were highly abundant in oocysts but not present in any other cluster.
+An orthologue of one of these mRNAs in T. gondii is ROP31.
 Mice infected with T. gondii knock-outs for ROP31 had about half the amount of brain cysts compared to the control strain (Fox et al. 2016) but nothing is known about the influence of the orthologeous gene on Eimeria spp. infections.
 Its presence in oocysts might indicate preparation for invasion, or suggest an unknown role in the oocyst stage.
 The other RopK T. gondii orthologue is ROP5…

 Our data indicates that oocysts are transcriptionally rather inactive.
 The abundant mRNAs are largely conserved among apicomplexa and are not Eimeria spp. specific.
 Oocysts from many (but not all) different apicomplexan species can be speculated to face similar challenges in the environment and can therefore be expected to share genes which are expressed in this lifecycle stage.
-If such conservation can be confirmed, these genes constitute attractive targets for eliminating environmental oocysts in, e.g., farms.
+If such conservation can be confirmed, these genes constitute attractive targets for eliminating environmental oocysts.
+Sporulation blocking medication could then been applied on pasture or in farm housing (ref).

 Evolutionary conservation of different lifecycle stage transcriptomes accross Coccidia